 - Communities of Practice for tools and frameworks, including the Cool Farm Alliance, the Shared Approaches Framework for smallholder performance measurement, and a Business Learning Hub on Landscape Approaches.

-When a group of 30 pioneering leaders launched the Sustainable Food Lab in 2004, they needed to convince people in their organizations WHAT sustainability meant and WHY sustainability was important.
+When a group of 30 pioneering leaders launched Sustainable Food Lab in 2004, they needed to convince people in their organizations WHAT sustainability meant and WHY sustainability was important.
 Now the momentum is about delivery.

 Food Lab co-director